inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointer Paragraph (o e)
 *:_R_R_L9
-S:    Only too well do we know about your house.
+S:Only too well do we know about your house.
 Mother told :me you hope to be settled there quite soon.
 Of course she :would enjoy seeing the whole house next week.
 Before then :please write her a letter to let her know how to get there